Differential calculus over double Lie algebroids: Abstract

 \section{Abstract}

-The notion of double Lie algebroid was defined by M. Van den Bergh \cite{VdB2} and was illustrated by the double quasi Poisson case.
+M. Van den Bergh (\cite{VdB2}) defined the notion of a double Lie algebroid and showed that a double quasi-Poisson algebra gives rise to a double Lie algebroid.
 We give new examples of double Lie algebroids and develop a differential calculus in that context.
-We recover the non commutative de Rham complex (\cite{CB-PE-VG}) and the double Poisson -Lichnerowicz cohomology (\cite {Pichereau-vanWeyer}) as particular cases of our construction.
+We recover the non commutative Karoubi--de Rham complex (\cite{Karoubi},\cite{CB-PE-VG}) and the double Poisson--Lichnerowicz cohomology (\cite {Pichereau-vanWeyer}) as particular cases of our construction.